ga-wdi-lessons/building-a-mean-app/angular-walkthrough.md

 ## Adding Angular to Presidents

-In this exercise, our goal is to refactor a full stack express app with server side rendered views, into a Single Page App by adding Angular and using our back-end to render `json`.
+In this exercise, our goal is to refactor a full stack express app with server side rendered views, into a Single Page App by adding Angular and using our back-end to render `JSON`.

 ### Setup

-We are going to start from a specific commit in `WhenPresident`'s history, so go ahead and run the below commands to checkout to the starter code for this exercise:
+We are going to start from a specific point in `WhenPresident`'s history, so go ahead and run the below commands to checkout to the starter code for this exercise:

 If you want to start fresh, clone down the repo:
 ```bash